 E-604: Special Provisions for Parents with Variable Schedules

-Boards must be aware that authorizations for CCS need not align exactly with parents’ work schedules.
+Boards must inform staff members that authorizations for CCS need not align exactly with parents’ work schedules.
 Boards are encouraged to establish child care authorization procedures that take into account the developmental needs of the child, the child care needs of the parent and the requirement to ensure proper use of public funds.

 E-605: Choices and Supplemental Nutrition Assistance Program Employment and Training Child Care